 Preserving the bone shape and volume is important in supporting the stability of the implant with an anaesthetic.
 If the tooth is extracted, the supporting bone will start to melt.
 If ridge augmentation is done immediately after tooth removal, this will prevent bone loss.

 When a tooth is extracted with care, it is important to leave the socket bone in place.
 This can clean and debride the cavity where the tooth was.
 The dentist will insert a prepared cadaver bone graft into the cavity.
 This will help to have the socket intact with a small collagen plug where the socket sutures it.
 The collagen plug will fall after a few days, and a new alveolar bone will replace the plug and help to preserve the ridge.

 Go for a checkup in four months after grafting; the dentist will check and see if you are ready for an implant.
 If the bone is strong and enough, you will be prepared for a dental implant.

 Before the procedure, you can discuss your medical history, risks, dental implant cost, and benefits of the procedure with the specialist.
 Once the dentist decides that you are an ideal candidate, expect a new smile.

 Various ways can be used for augmenting and regenerating the alveolar bone for dental implants.
 The dentist should recommend highly recommended technique that best suits you, after evaluating the defected area and consider other factors like patient preference, the extent of defect, available materials, expertise, cost, available tools, and the ease of the procedure.
 It is important to review all the successful ways and the materials available to help in the selection of the technique to achieve a high success rate and desired result.
-The dentist should use an evidence-based approach when developing a treatment for bone augmentation to predict the outcomes and set the right expectations for the results.
+The dentist office near me should use an evidence-based approach when developing a treatment for bone augmentation to predict the outcomes and set the right expectations for the results.